ycoady/UVic-Distributed-Systems/LAB9/README.md

 <pre class="command-line">kill -INT `cat /tmp/uwsgi.pid`</pre>

 ## Installing AbeBook's Scrunch
-Now that you have a running <i>Flask/nginx</i> environment, adapt the code from AbeBook's Scrunch Server to work on your machine such that it will use a database to store the shortened URLs (you may use sqlite as a basic key value store or get fancier and make your key value store distributed using additional AWS instances ).
+Now that you have a running <i>Flask/nginx</i> environment, adapt the code from AbeBook's Scrunch Server to work on your machine such that it will use a database to store the shortened URLs (you may use <i>sqlite</i> as a basic key value store or get fancier and make your key value store distributed using additional AWS instances ).

 Get code for scrunch here: